 Phasidegal is a local as well as the tallest temple of Bhaktapur durbar square.
 Devotees of Shiva worship this temple as Silu Mahadev.
-Yet, most of the people call this temple phasidega rather than silu Mahadev.
+Yet, most of the people call this temple Phasidega, Phasidegal rather than Silu Mahadev.
 Of course, due to the reason for its pumpkin-like architecture.

 Moreover, this white shikhara style temple stands right in the northeast corner of the pachapannajhyale durbar.
 You can easily get that temple.
 While you enter out from Bhaktapur durbar square to the east.